- Deep Sea Mystery:This Week in History - August 17, 2020

-Today’s blog post is written by guest blogger Melissa Miles McCarter.
-If you’re interested in becoming a guest blogger, click here.
+Today’s blog post is written by a guest blogger.
+If you’re interested in becoming a guest blogger, please read the guidelines.

 Blog tours are now becoming the standard for book launches and ongoing promotion.
 However, podcast tours can be equally — if not more — effective in building a readership.
 Authors get to connect with their audience in an immediate way and discuss their books in a humorous and personable manner.
 Here are four tips for setting up a successful podcast tour: